1. Membership Quality & Commitment

 21. Quorum for Board of Directors Meeting

 21.1.
-The IASA Board of Directors meeting is valid only if there are at least three (3) Board Members.
+The IASA Board of Directors meeting is considered to be valid only if there are at least three (3) Board Members.

 22. Powers of the Board